rill-js/mongoose/README.md

 // Create any mongoose model.
 const User = mongoose.model('user', {
 	name: { type: String, required: true },
-	hidden: { type: String, hidden: true } // Any fields marked as hidden will not be accessable through any part of the api.
+	hidden: { type: String, hidden: true } // Any fields marked as hidden will not be accessible through any part of the api.
 })

 // Setup a "GET/find" request for the user route using the optimized default middleware.